HomeArt10 Most Influential Painters in Western Painting

 Wassily Kandinsky, c.
 1913 or earlier

-This Russian born painters was one of the creators of pure abstraction.
-Wassily Kandinsky held several well attended avant-garde exhibitions before he established the renowned Der Blaue Reiter in Munich.
+This Russian born painter was one of the creators of pure abstraction.
+Kandinsky held several well attended avant-garde exhibitions before he founded Der Blaue Reiter in Munich.

-After forming the group, he focused on abstract painting and he experimented with different forms including fluid, organic, geometric, and pictographic.
+After forming the group, he turned to abstract painting and experimented with fluid, organic, geometric, and pictographic forms.

-His works often caused controversy among art critics, contemporaries, and the public.
-He wanted to find new forms and this made him produce some of the most extreme geometric abstract art to date.
+His work often stirred controversy among critics, contemporaries, and the public.
+His search for new forms led him to produce some of the most extreme geometric abstract art of the period.

 8. Oscar-Claude Monet